saegl5/check_student_loans_ios/README.md

 To edit the slider, interest rate, monthly payment or minimum, or to enable swiping leftward, press on the padlock icon.<br>
 After editing them or enabling swiping, relock.<p>

+Known to work in Xcode 11.1 using Swift 4.2

 (You can check the native app's calculations against [this spreadsheet](https://gitlab.com/check-student-loans/other-resources/blob/master/checking_calculations.xlsx "Click here to view the spreadsheet.").)